-By default, all SMS messages sent from Twilio phone numbers are categorized as “Promotional” and are subject to the following limitations:
+By default, all SMS messages sent from Twilio phone numbers are categorized as “Promotional”, and are subject to the following limitations:

-If the owner of the phone number wishes to start receiving SMS messages from Twilio, they can update the DNC settings by following the instructions on this website.
+If you’ve been having trouble sending SMS messages to an Indian number, see if that number is registered on the National Do Not Call (DND) Registry.
+If the owner of the phone number wishes to start receiving SMS messages from Twilio, they can update the DND settings by following the instructions on this website.

-3. They are only delivered between the hours of 9 A.M. and 9 P.M. local Indian time
+Messages are only delivered between the hours of 9 A.M. and 9 P.M. local Indian time

 If you’ve been seeing delivery delays when sending to Indian numbers, make sure you are making the requests during the operational hours of 9 A.M. to 9 P.M., as overnight messages are likely to be cached until the next day.

 No more than one message every 20 minutes from the same Sender ID to the same destination number with the same message body

 This is to avoid potential SMS flooding.
 If you have a need to send identical messages more frequently than this rate, consider purchasing additional Twilio phone numbers.

 In order for a message to be classified as Transactional, it must meet the following requirements:

 - Message content must be transactional-only: Two-factor authentication (2FA) or one-time password (OTP) codes, account alerts, or other messaging that is directly related to a business interaction between the customer and the service.